juhijha0406/juhijha0406/README.md

 - 🌱 I’m currently learning ...Full stack developer
 - 👯 I’m looking to collaborate on ...React JS,Javascript
 - 💬 Ask me about ...
 Anything
-- 📫 How to reach me: LINKED IN : https://www.linkedin.com/in/juhi-jha-58777b188
+- 📫 How to reach me: linkedin : https://www.linkedin.com/in/juhi-jha-58777b188